juderob-dev/neurolabs/README.md

     Create 2 folders in the data folder input_urls/ and results_json/ folder
-    In the input_urls folder add your cooler.csv and your ambient.csv
+    In the input_urls folder add your cooler.csv and your ambient.csv DOUBLE CHECK YOU ARE USING VENV FOR BOTH NOTEBOOK AND SCRIPT

 ## ▶️ Run Pipeline